The benefits of an energy efficient workplace: an interview with The Oxford Trust

 The Oxford Trust is an independent charitable trust with a mission to encourage the pursuit of science and enterprise.
 They have a public-facing brand, Science Oxford, which runs science education and engagement programmes.
 They also own and run two innovation centres in Oxford (managed on their behalf by Oxford Innovation): the Oxford Centre for Innovation in Oxford city centre and the Wood Centre for Innovation (where Science Oxford are based) in Headington.

 Both of these centres offer office, technical workspace, co-working space and R&D labs for several local science and technology businesses and organisations – including the Low Carbon Hub, one of our three project partners.

 The Wood Centre for Innovation opened in 2019 and was built with energy efficiency in mind.
 On the other hand, the Oxford Centre for Innovation is a much older building, and much less energy efficient than its sister centre.
 Energy bills are around 40-50% higher, despite being a similar size.
-We’re currently working with the Trust to explore potential ways that they could improve the energy efficiency of their Oxford Centre to cut carbon emissions and energy bills.
+We’re currently working with the Trust to explore potential ways that they could improve the energy efficiency of their Oxford Centre for Innovation to cut carbon emissions and energy bills.

 Energy bills at the Oxford Centre for Innovation are 40-50% higher than at the energy efficient Wood Centre for Innovation.

 So, what does this mean for The Oxford Trust as a business?
 That’s what we’ll explore in this post, first giving an overview of the two different buildings, before looking at the benefits of the much more energy efficient Wood Centre for Innovation.